s0merset7/SomersetsBlog/content/posts/semgrep_intro/semgrepNotes.md

 - `language` - a place where you can put the language that this rule applies to
 - `severity` - what kind of issue this code is, it can be either `INFO`, `WARNING`, or `ERROR`

-**Advanced Patterns**
+#### **Coded Patterns**
-There are five pattern commands that can be used in combination of one another.
+There are five main pattern commands that can be used in combination with one another.
 They are very similar to boolean expressions.
 Here is a brief description of each one followed by an example:
 - `pattern` = search for "this" AND "that"
 ```
 rules: